 The Ryzen 7 2700 stock cooler, the 'Wraith Prism', is a solid unit.
 However, if you want to keep your CPU overclocked quite often, then I'd recommend upgrading to something better.

-So what’s the best CPU cooler for Ryzen 7 2700x that you can buy in 2020?
+So what's the best CPU cooler for Ryzen 7 2700x that you can buy?
 Read on and find out!

 Scythe Mugen 5 Rev.B is a feature-packed air cooler.
 For starters it's got 120mm fan blades which are capable of operating at a max speed of 1200 RPM.
 This means that it's able to move out decent volumes of air quite easily while also keeping the noise level down.